Home

 Eric P. S. Baumer

-I apply a sociocultural perspective to natural language technologies.
+Exploring sociocultural dynamics and natural language technologies.

 To do so, my work integrates computational techniques from natural language processing and machine learning, conceptual orientations from qualitative and interpretivist social science, and design-based methods for human-centered research.
 This interdisciplinary synthesis contributes concepts and tools that are essential for understanding, for imagining, and for creating, the future of sociotechnical systems.